 Rubber hex dumbbells have stood the test of time.
 There’s a reason you see them in pretty much every commercial gym and CrossFit box you step foot in.
 Rogue has some of the best value rubber hex head dumbbells you can get.
 The price is on par with most other brands—although shipping costs can get expensive—and the construction is premium.

 The Rogue Rubber Hex Dumbbells have a heavy-duty rubber outer coating with a Shore A durometer rating of 88.
-That’s a higher rating than some of the best bumper plates, so you know these are durable.
 They’re designed to withstand high-intensity, high-impact workouts such as CrossFit WODs.
-(See best CrossFit equipment here.)

 Also, Rogue has addressed one of the main concerns about dumbbells with these rubber hex heads: the handle-to-head weld.
 Cheap dumbbells will come apart where the head meets the handle, and then you’re left with an unstable weight that’s uncomfortable to use.
 The Rogue Rubber Hex Dumbbells are tightly welded to avoid this problem.